jhedmendoza/jhedmendoza/README.md

 ### Hello there 👋
 My name is jhed.
-I've been working as a web developer for more than a decade now specializing in backend development.
+I've been working as a web developer for more than a decade specializing in backend development.

 ![](https://komarev.com/ghpvc/?username=jhedmendoza&style=for-the-badge)